 Reflect on the individual steps that you need to take to achieve that goal.
 Write them out in the order that you’ll complete them and then get to work!

-By taking continual small steps, you’ll ensure that you’re always making progress towards your goals.
-This will lead to a momentum in your life that will help you overcome even some of the most difficult challenges you’ll have to face.
+By taking continuous small steps, you’ll ensure that you’re always making progress towards your goals.
+This will lead to momentum in your life that will help you overcome even some of the most difficult challenges you’ll have to face.

 Remember why you started on this path in the first place.
 Remember why you passionately pursued this goal.
 Don’t let that vision of yours slip away.

 Sometimes, we start with these visions that we are completely passionate about but lose sight of it over our journey.
-When we lose sight of it and stop focusing on it, we can find ourselves getting lost.
+Then, we can find ourselves getting lost.

 When your vision and focus get a little foggy and you’ve lost sight of your passion, regain that crucial bit of clarity.
 Focus in on why that goal was originally important to you.
 Rediscover that passion that can put you back on your path towards success!

 Write out what made this important to you.
-Leave is somewhere that you can easily visualize it regularly.
-This will serve as a continual reminder to you for why you’re on this journey and why it’s important to continue moving forward and overcoming the challenges that may get in your way.
+Leave it somewhere that you can easily visualize it.
+This will serve as a continual reminder to you for why it’s important to continue moving forward and overcoming the challenges that may get in your way.